 The Texas Tribune — a nonprofit, nonpartisan digital news organization — offers paid fellowships to college students.
 The positions are part time in the spring and fall, and full time in the summer.
 They are based in our Austin newsroom, except for the Washington, D.C., reporting fellowship.
-The deadline for the spring 2019 program is Oct.
-1, and the deadline for summer 2019 is Nov.
-15. You may apply for more than one position.
+The deadline for the fall 2019 program is May 1.
+You may apply for more than one position.
 See below for information about each fellowship.

 We are seeking digital creatives who have experience using the Adobe Creative Suite to produce design and digital illustration.
 Join our team if you are looking to exercise your creative production skills using the latest techniques and digital workflow for a wide variety of projects.
 Our creative team combined has decades of experience across all media platforms and are looking forward to working with inspiring your design and creative style.
 Questions?
 Contact Creative Director Jacob Villanueva, email@example.com.